-- Dispensation to dimensions given may be possible through application to KiwiRail dependant upon train movements or speeds in the area. - Where there are two or more rail tracks the 30 m sight line applies from the centre line of the nearest track.
+- Dispensation to dimensions given may be possible through application to KiwiRail and are dependent upon train movements or speeds in the area. - Where there are two or more rail tracks the 30 m sight line applies from the centre line of the nearest track.